Paliak/PaliaksNotes/docs/Zipping/index.md

 ![Shows lfi working](Assets/lfi_page_param.jpg)

 Seems to work.
-Problem is without we don't have a way to upload any files with the .php extension currently.
-Attempting to bypass the string concat by appending a null byte to the page parameter and by path truncation doesn't work either.
-The service is probably using an up to date version of php.
+Problem is without we don’t have a way to upload any files with the .php extension currently.
+Attempting to bypass the string concat by appending a null byte to the page parameter and by path truncation doesn’t work either.
+The service is probably using an up-to-date version of PHP.

 ```php
 /var/www/html/shop/home.php